100stacks/aws-cloudfront-deploy-fullstack/README.md

 aws configure get region
 ```

 Bootstrap and provision your CloudFormation ennvironment.
-You need to only do this once in each region you plan to provsion resources.
-NOTE: If you plan to deploy your application to the Internet via Route 53 to your own website (www.example.com), you will need to deploy your application in the `us-east-1` Region.
+You need to only do this once in each region you plan to provision resources.

+**NOTE: If you plan to deploy your application to the Internet via Route 53 to your own website (www.example.com), you will need to deploy your application in the `us-east-1` Region.**

 ```bash
 cdk bootstrap aws://[***aws-acct***]/us-east-1